jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/gen-ai-policy.md

 Instructions for ChatGPT:

 Note: you cannot share links unless you _create an account_ and _are logged in_ during your chats.
+Don't use your full real name or any identifying information in your account username (this is important for keeping the chats anonymous in our research).

 To share the chat, click the `share link` icon, create a public link, and copy/paste it into your assignment.
 Here's a [:walkthrough](#x-details) with images.

 Don't make the mistake of [:copying the wrong links](#x-wrong-links).

+Don't delete the linked chat until course grades have been released at end of term.

 ## NUS general GenAI policy